ryandaniels/ansible-role-firewalld/README.md

 * firewalld

-Tested with version 0.6.3 (Latest available in CentOS)
+Tested with version 0.6.3 (Latest available in CentOS 7)
 Tested with version 0.6.6 (Latest available in Fedora 30)
+Tested with version 0.7.0 (Latest available in CentOS 8)
 Tested with version 0.7.3 (Latest available in Fedora 31)
 Tested with version 0.8.1 (Latest available in Arch Linux)